grammyjs/website/site/docs/plugins/conversations.md

 There is no way to keep the current state of conversations when upgrading from 1.x to 2.x.

 You should just drop the respective data from your sessions.
+You can do that by deleting the `conversation` property from your session data.
 Consider using [session migrations](./session#migrations) for this.

 Persisting conversations data with version 2.x can be done as described [here](#persisting-conversations).